JamieDWilson/CMIP6_BCP/README.md

 3) Csoft_all_*.py:
   - specific scripts to calculate outputs related to Apparent Oxygen Utilisation and Csoft from an individual model

+4) Strat_all_*.py
+  - specific scripts to calculate outputs related to stratification from an individual model

 Authors: Jamie D. Wilson (University of Bristol) & Anna Katavouta (National Oceanography Centre) adapting code from all authors.